-HTTP Post is used for periodically upload an XML/JSON file to HTTP server by HTTP requests (POST method).
 The XML/JSON file contains the current status of all monitored parameters and extra system information.
 The file format is chosen from the drop-down menu.

-The HTTP Post can be sent up to 3 independent servers.
+The HTTP/HTTPS Post can be sent up to 3 independent servers.
 The HTTP servers can be addressed either by domain name or IP address.

 The "Period" can be set between 10 and 14400 seconds.
 This parameter can be changed remotely also by HTTP API.
-The "Period" determines at what time the control software receives up-to-date information from TCW260 and can, therefore, make changes to some of the parameters.
+The "Period" determines at what time the control software receives up-to-date information from TCW242-S and can, therefore, make changes to some of the parameters.
 The shorter is "Period", the closer to the real-time operation is the system.
 On the other hand, as shorter is the "Period" as higher is the data traffic through the network.

-If the checkbox "Connect on any alarm" is selected, the HTTP Post request will be sent in an alarm condition.
+If the checkbox "Connect on any alarm" is selected, the HTTP/HTTPS Post request will be sent in an alarm condition.

-The "Key" field is user defined.
-Its value is sent in XML/JSON file and can be used for device identification.
+The "Key" field is user-defined.
+Its value is sent in an XML/JSON file and can be used for device identification.

-If "Process Answer" option is enabled, TCW260 will execute the commands, sent by the remote server as an answer of HTTP Post.
+If the "Process Answer" option is enabled, TCW242-S will execute the commands, sent by the remote server as an answer to HTTP/HTTPS Post.

-More about HTTP Post can be read in HTTP API section.
+More about HTTP/HTTPS Post can be read in the HTTP API section.